Bulimia Signs & Symptoms

 Self-evaluation unduly influenced by body shape or weight

-If your child binges, it is extremely important that a diagnosis of binge-purge anorexia be ruled out before proceeding with treatment.
-More information on binge-purge anorexia can be found here.
 If you are unsure whether your child has been properly diagnosed or if are you are simply looking for eating disorder help, call us on 503 249 8851 and ask for our intake coordinator.
-For your convenience, you may also submit an online request.
+For your convenience, you may also submit an online request below.
 We answer all requests promptly.